 Lecithin is a major component.
 This is an antioxidant and may also make egg a good team player in a jar of cosmetic cream since it acts as an emulsifier and humectant.
 Two other key nutrients of an egg are choline and lutein.
 Choline is a member of the B vitamin family, helps make up fatty portions of cell membranes and is essential for healthy skin-cell functioning.
 Choline also helps your body maintain proper levels of other B vitamins.
 Your skin needs B vitamins to manufacture collagen and elastin, to keep the skin firm and smooth.

-from as recently as 2011 found that eggs have an impressive effect on treating burned and wounded skin, without scar tissue.
+A study from 2011 found that eggs have an impressive effect on treating burned and wounded skin, without scar tissue.
 The researchers seemed to be mystified as to how, concluding: “Although the egg yolk has many vital nutrients, but its exact mechanism in healing process is unknown.”

 Egg yolk oil isn’t easy to come by, unless you live in Asia.
 In Japan, egg yolk from snapping turtles (of all things) are taken in oral supplement form (often with garlic).
 I haven't come across egg oil in a potion or lotion (I'd love to hear from anyone who has), but there are anti-aging cosmetics with eggy elements such as cholesterol (NeoStrata Lotion plus AHA 15) and lutein (Chella's Master Protocol).
 Another option is to raid the fridge and go DIY.
 For inspiration, try Vivawoman’s mask with eggs and Chinese red wine.